 4-H Members Only: After you have completed an activity you should record it in your record book using the table on the 4-H Project Book/ Activities page or you can attach the activity pages you have completed into your record book.
 Before turning into 4-H in May have your leader sign the Activity Page showing they have seen your six (6) completed Activities.

-JUNIOR STEER PARTS

-ACTIVITY #1
+SENIOR STEER PARTS ACTIVITY #1

-Write the name of the correct part of the animal on the lines below.
+Write in the name that corresponds to the correct part of the animal.